Rebates Tax Credits Inflation Reduction Act

 Tax Credits

-Federal and State tax credits are available as of 2023.
+Federal and State tax credits.

 You apply for a tax credit when you file your taxes to reduce the amount you owe.
 There are two kinds of tax credits.